 The mobile and telecommunication industry has witnessed a huge transformation.
 The network has evolved from 2G and 3G to 4G and 4G+.
-4G wireless network, which is the fourth generation of cellular network, was first launched in India by Bharti Airtel in 2012 and comes without the incapacities of its predecessor 3G.
+4G wireless connection is the fourth generation of the cellular network.
+It was first launched in India by Bharti Airtel in 2012 and comes without the incapacities of its predecessor 3G.
 It enables you to download content in seconds, stream music and videos with minimal buffering, low latency.
 All this is possible due to the evolution in mobile network technology.
-It is not just the next generation in mobile communications but it also has high performance level.
+It is not just the next generation in mobile communications but it also has a high-performance level.

-Along with 4G, you might have often noticed the ‘4G+’ symbol on your smartphone, which is nothing but an improved version of 4G.
+Along with 4G, you might have often noticed the ‘4G+’ symbol on your smartphone, which is nothing but an improved version.
 4G+ is also known as ‘LTE-A’ or ‘LTE Advanced’ in a few countries.
 It is much faster than the latter as it transfers more data through the network system, which eventually adds to a better user experience.
-4G can reach speeds up to 100Mbps, while the 4G+ (LTE-A) can reach up to or over 1Gbps, with less than a few milliseconds of latency.
-A 4G+ compatible device is required to use the service.
+4G can reach speeds up to 100Mbps, whereas the 4G+ (LTE-A) can reach over 1Gbps, with less than a few milliseconds of latency.
+A compatible device is required to use the service.

 What is the 4G+ technology?

 4G+ technology is a blend of various different technologies.
 It works using carrier aggregation that lets 4G+ enabled devices to receive data from multiple bands or frequencies at the same time, which doubles your internet speed.

 - 4G+ gives you faster Internet that facilitates online multiplayer gaming, multiple downloads of heavy files

 - Streaming high-definition movies and videos with minimal buffering and many more data-heavy tasks.